WuTheFWasThat/redux-saga/docs/Glossary.md

 ### Effect

-An effect is a plain JavaScript Object containing some instructions to be executed by the saga middleware.
+An effect is a plain JavaScript Object containing some instructions to be executed by the saga runner.

 You create effects using factory functions provided by the redux-saga library.
-For example you use `call(myfunc, 'arg1', 'arg2')` to instruct the middleware to invoke `myfunc('arg1', 'arg2')` and return the result back to the Generator that yielded the effect
+For example you use `call(myfunc, 'arg1', 'arg2')` to instruct the saga runner to invoke `myfunc('arg1', 'arg2')` and return the result back to the Generator that yielded the effect

 ### Task